Jitters – try tremors!

 3) Put your attention on the work.
 As an actor whether you’re cold-reading a script, doing a monologue or improvising with another person, the basics always apply: Listen.
 Use your imagination – really see where you are as the character.
 Feel who you are – that helps to trick the brain out of obsessing about the Casting Directors or whomever you’re auditioning for.
 Put your attention on the other person you’re reading with (even if you’re doing a monologue you’ll usually be talking to a pretend character so put your attention on that make-believe person) – it really helps to bring you into the present moment of the scene.

-4) Back in the day I assisted a number of Casting Directors helping them hold auditions and such.
+4) Everyone in the room wants you to succeed!
+Back in the day I assisted a number of Casting Directors helping them hold auditions and such.
 One thing that became increasingly apparent is that they WANTED the talent (that’s you!) to succeed.
 They’re generally not interested in watching you fail.
 Its a huge waste of time for them.
 Everyone who steps in the room they want to succeed because it makes their life more enjoyable and their jobs easier.
 I don’t know where we get the idea that the people holding the auditions are doing it solely so that they can torture us.
 Its ludicrous.
 They’re holding the auditions to fill a spot.
 Plain and simple.
 If they don’t find someone, they’re buggered!

 Overall I’d say that it’s pretty normal to be nervous.
 And it takes a lot of practice to get over it.
 There are some people who are brass-balled and they don’t get nervous.
 But if you’re like me and you DO, then just know, in the back of your mind, that no matter what happens YOU WILL NOT DIE!

 Oh!
 And there is nothing quite like the sense of accomplishment you get when you “survive” an audition.
 And when you do, I recommend going out and grabbing yourself a little treat to celebrate.
-After my audition yesterday I treated myself to some Sticky Toffee Pudding.
 A friend of a friend would always go and have a tea at the Oak Room after a big audition.
 After putting yourself on the line, it’s good to pat yourself on the back.

 Good luck!
 I promise you that with practice and experience the nerves will lessen and one day you may even begin to enjoy performing/auditioning in front of people.
-And until then, take it one step at a time.
+In fact, at some point you should realize that auditioning is just a great excuse to practice your craft!
+But until then, take it one step at a time.

 Please feel free to share your experiences here!
 This is a very important subject and anyone who has been through this has some input.
 I welcome any and all feedback.
 Even if you’ve never been in this situation and would like to ask a question, you’re welcome to do so here.
 I’ll do my best to answer you quickly and honestly.